jrydberg/fechter/README.md

 the list of addresses.

 Addresses are installed on the node using `/sbin/ip`.
-When an address has been installed the `arping` tool is used to send out a gratuitous ARP.
+When an address has been installed a gratuitous ARP is sent out on the interface to inform gateways and others that the address has a new MAC address.